Documentation

 --debug

 Append diagnostic information to the report for troubleshooting.
-Includes principal mapping diagnostics (load status, principal counts, failed ID resolutions) and template resolution details.
+Includes principal mapping diagnostics and renderer selection details.

 -h, --help